 05 of 10

-Developed in the 1950s, this Hawaiian recipe for chicken grilled on a spit (the word "huli" means turn) has become one of the islands most popular dishes.
+Developed in the 1950s, this Hawaiian recipe for chicken grilled on a spit (the word "huli" means turn) has become one of the islands most popular dishes, especially because of the huli huli sauce.
 With the flavors of brown sugar, soy sauce, sherry, ginger, garlic, and red pepper flakes, this sauce has a taste all its own, making a grilled whole chicken or chicken parts the standout at the neighborhood barbecue.

 06 of 10